 The 2020 National Retail Security Survey reports that in-store businesses experienced a 49.3% increase in fraud in 2020, which amounts to higher rates of loss than online and omnichannel stores.
 Physical stores are the most vulnerable target for break-ins, shoplifters, and organized retail theft.
 Hence, they experience higher shrinkage.

-That’s where asset protection/loss prevention comes in.
+That’s where asset protection and loss prevention come in.

 As mentioned, the difference is in the scope.
 Asset protection covers a broader set of strategies than loss prevention.
 AP—often used by big enterprises—is a risk management strategy used for shielding an organization from internal and external theft, protecting the business interests, and deterring litigation and liability claims from customers and employees.
 Meanwhile, loss prevention—a term often used by smaller businesses—involves the use of technology and processes to avert inventory shrinkage due to shoplifting and employee theft.